-When most people think about the weather, they’re thinking about conditions in the short term—the current temperature, what it’s like outside, and whether or not it looks like it’s going to rain.
+When most people think about the weather, they’re thinking about conditions in the short term—the current temperature, what it’s like outside, and whether or not it will rain.
 On the other hand, climate refers to average weather conditions in a particular area over time.
-In this post, we’ll explore the differences between weather and climate and discuss how they both impact our lives.
+This post will explore the difference between weather and climate and discuss how they impact our lives.

 Weather is what you see outside your window on any given day, while climate describes the average weather conditions in a particular area over a long period.

-Climate can be affected by many factors, including elevation, proximity to water, and prevailing winds.
-Weather is determined by short-term conditions, such as temperature, humidity, air pressure, and wind speed.
+Many factors can affect climate, including elevation, proximity to water, and prevailing winds.
+Short-term conditions, such as temperature, humidity, air pressure, and wind speed, determine the weather.

-Weather is what conditions of the atmosphere are at a given time and place.
+Weather is the conditions of the atmosphere at a given time and place.
 Climate is how the atmosphere behaves over long periods.
-In other words, the weather is what you experience daily, while climate is the big picture view of the weather in a particular area.
+In other words, the weather is what you experience daily, while climate is the big-picture view of the weather in a particular area.
+As you can see, weather and climate are similar but significantly different.

 How does climate affect the weather?